 How is measles spread?

 The measles virus spreads easily through the air when an infected person sneezes or coughs and someone nearby inhales the infected droplets.
 It can also be transmitted by direct contact with fluids from the nose or mouth of an infected person.
-It is one of the most infectious agents known to man.
+It is one of the most contagious infectious diseases known to people.

-Most of the recent outbreaks in the US have started with an unvaccinated person from the US traveling to another country with measles outbreaks and bringing it back to the US.
-Measles is very contagious and the virus can live for up to two hours on surfaces infected patients have touched or in the air where they may have coughed or sneezed.
-As a result, anyone in an airport or crowded venue has a chance of coming into contact with measles.
+The recent measles outbreaks in the United States have been in unvaccinated people.
+Measles is very contagious, and the virus can live for up to two hours in the air where infected people have coughed or sneezed, or on surfaces they may have touched.
+As a result, anyone in an airport or crowded space has a chance of coming into contact with measles.

 Is the measles vaccine safe?

-The most recognizable symptom of measles is a very high fever accompanied by a red or brownish blotchy rash, although this is not the only symptom.
+The most recognizable measles symptom is a very high fever accompanied by a red or brownish blotchy rash, although this is not the only symptom.

 Before the rash appears, children with measles develop cold-like symptoms, including: